 Kit Marlowe (Bette Davis) is a critically acclaimed author of books that don’t sell well.
-Kit’s best friend Millie Drake (Miriam Hopkins, Trouble in Paradise) has exactly the opposite problem: Millie’s best-selling books are ridiculed by critics.
-The writers’ friendship is constantly put to the test over a period of almost two decades, a series of personal and professional calamities threaten to destroy the strong bond between the two women.
+Kit’s best friend, Millie Drake (Miriam Hopkins, Trouble in Paradise), has exactly the opposite problem; Millie’s best-selling books are ridiculed by the critics.
+Over a period of almost two decades, a series of personal and professional calamities threaten to destroy the strong bond between the two women.

 Reaction & Thoughts:

 “Cheer up, there’s always what’s left of the ice.”

 Old Acquaintance reunited the stars of The Old Maid (1939) for another acting match, and just like in the first movie, there is something irresistible about seeing these two actors interact together — Bette Davis and Miriam Hopkins are technically and stylistically different, yet they have insanely good on-screen chemistry.

 Directed by Vincent Sherman (Mr. Skeffington and The Adventures of Don Juan) from a screenplay by John Van Druten and Lenore J. Coffee (The End of the Affair), based on Druten’s 1941 Broadway play of the same name, Old Acquaintance is a story of love, guilt, remorse, unfulfilled dreams, and, of course, friendship.

 What I liked most about Old Acquaintance is that the narrative was built around the complex relationship between two friends.
 Thanks to sharp writing and good characterizations, you understand why these two women remain friends for such a long time.
 Being a man, I also liked the idea of seeing success and failure through women’s eyes, bringing attention to issues that don’t normally affect me.